STFS-TUDa/blastAMR/README.md

 This repository extracts library parts from [blastFoam](https://github.com/synthetik-technologies/blastfoam) which are relevant to load-balanced adaptive mesh refinement for polyhedral meshes while retaining the original commit history; this is not intended as a full port!
 Only **tested features** are to be trusted. **!!WIP!!**

 To get started, you can visit the one and only [wiki page](https://github.com/STFS-TUDa/blastAMR/wiki).

+> [!NOTE]
+> If you're using OpenFOAM v2206 or newer, please switch to the `v2212` branch.
+The `master` branch is for OpenFOAM v2112
+> and earlier versions for now.
+See #6.

 ## Objectives